mtumilowicz/scala-zio-stm-workshop/README.txt

     * lost wake-ups
     * composition/encapsulation dies

+* Coarse-grained locking is very simple to implement, but it has a negative impact on performance, while fine-grained locking significantly has better performance, but it is very cumbersome, sophisticated, and error-prone even for experienced programmers.
+We would like to have the ease of use of coarse-grain locking, but at the same time, we would like to have the efficiency of fine-grain locking.
+ZIO provides several data types which are a very coarse way of using concurrency, but they are implemented as if every single word were lockable.
+So the granularity of concurrency is fine-grained.
+It increases the performance and concurrency.
+For example, if we have two fibers accessing the same TArray, one of them read and write on the first index of our array, and another one is read and write to the second index of that array, they will not conflict.
+It is just like as if we were locking the indices, not the whole array.
+* A deadlock occurs when concurrently running threads cannot proceed because they are each waiting on a resource for which another has acquired exclusive access
+* A livelock occurs when concurrently running threads are performing work (as opposed to be being blocked, waiting on resources), but cannot complete due to something that other threads have done or not done
+* A race condition occurs when the outcome of a thread is affected by the timing of changes to shared state made by another concurrently running thread.

 # software transaction memory
 * concept ported from the SQL database world
     * SQL transactions satisfy ACID (Atomicity, Consistency, Isolation, Durability) properties